Skip to main content

 1

 Ensure you meet NSCB's 4-year experience requirement and prepare financial statements showing substantial net worth and working capital.
-Nevada has the most rigorous financial review in the western US.
+Nevada has the most rigorous financial review in the western US -- your financials directly influence your bond amount.

 2

 Nevada requires two exams with the lowest pass rates nationally: 62% (business), 58% (trade).
-Exams cover casino construction, entertainment systems, and complex business law.
-Professional exam prep is highly recommended.
+Exams cover casino construction, entertainment systems, desert climate building, and extensive business law.
+Professional exam prep is strongly recommended.

 3

 Submit fingerprints for Nevada DPS background check.
 NSCB conducts extensive financial review including credit history, outstanding judgments, and past contractor performance.
-This review takes 30-45 days.
+This review takes 30-45 days and determines your bond amount.

 4